 In addition, the STA verifies that the OCI contains the OCT Operating Class, OCT Primary Channel Number and OCT Frequency Segment 1 Channel Number fields, and uses the OCT information in those fields to perform the above validation with respect to the channel used by the STA corresponding to the TR-MLME from which the MLME-OCTunnel.indication primitive was received to transmit or receive PPDUs containing On-channel Tunnel Request frames to/from the STA corresponding to the TR-MLME used by the peer STA.

-(#3334)If a STA with OCVC(#3505) receives a frame from (#1414)a peer STA that is not on the same channel used by the STA to receive PPDUs from the peer STA, or has bandwidth that exceeds the maximum bandwidth used by the STA to receive PPDUs from the peer STA, the frame is discarded.
+(#3334)If a STA or STA affiliated with an MLD with OCVC(#3505) receives a frame from (#1414)a peer STA that is not on the same channel used by the STA to receive PPDUs from the peer STA, or has bandwidth that exceeds the maximum bandwidth used by the STA to receive PPDUs from the peer STA, the frame is discarded.

 Comment